JunweiLiang/Multiverse/forking_paths_dataset/README.md

 --vehicle_z 0.2 --port 23015
 ```

 It is not practical to manually check every reconstructed scenarios.
-Run the following to get scenarios that are collision-free so that we could use them for candidates for human annotations:
+Run the following to get scenarios that are collision-free so that we could use them for candidates for human annotations (and also the CARLA world coordinates will be converted to agent controls):
 ```
 $ python code/auto_moment_candidates.py actev_carla_pedestrian/ --is_actev \
 --vehicle_traj_path actev_carla_vehicle/ --moment_length 15.2 --test_skip 10 \